Here is a quick guide to getting started with technology at Duke.

 Software - You have access to a wealth of free and low-cost software.
-Duke negotiates with vendors to make products like Symantec Antivirus, Adobe products and more available to Duke affiliates.
+Duke negotiates with vendors to make products like Adobe products, research software, antivirus and more available to Duke affiliates.

 Academic Media Services - If you need to capture lectures and events, convert captured media to other formats or distribute media, OIT offers technical consultation and resources.